“There are a lot of children in Afghanistan, but little childhood.”- Khaled Hosseini, The Kite Runner.

-As an Amazon Associate I earn from qualifying purchases!
+As an Amazon Associate, I earn from qualifying purchases.

 When the Taliban seized power in Afghanistan, one of the first things they banned was kites.
-They blamed the kites for distracting young boys from prayers and other religious duties.
+Taliban blamed the kites for distracting young boys from prayers and other religious duties.
 And so, the Afghan kite appears to have been brought down to earth with its string cut.

 If that leaves you heartbroken, wait to see the emotions that will flood you once you read The Kite Runner.
 The story of a young boy, Amir, struggling to form a deeper connection with his father and cope with memories of a traumatic childhood event.
 The novel traces historical events in Afghanistan and the painful journey of Afghan refugees.
 A harrowing story about relationships, betrayal, guilt, and redemption that will tear you up.